szczyglis-dev/py-gpt/README.md

 **PyGPT uses the user's API key  -  to use the application, you must have a registered OpenAI account and your own API key.**

-You can also use buil-it Langchain support to connect to other Large Language Models (LLMs), such as those on HuggingFace.
+You can also use built-it Langchain support to connect to other Large Language Models (LLMs), such as those on HuggingFace.
 Additional API keys may be required.